What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 Aside from the restaurants and cafes, you can shop and relax in a park facing the South Saskatchewan River.
 I highly recommend the garden store on the main street.
 It’s an oasis of calm full of things you didn’t know you needed.

-Check out the coffee culture in Medicine Hat
+Check out the coffee culture

 With five locally run cafes there are plenty of options to get a caffeine fix.
 All are within a few blocks of each other.
 The smell alone will have you ordering a coffee at the Medicine Hat Roastery where beans are roasted onsite.